PAARKAVYB/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 FIGURE-02

 ## PROCEDURE :
 1. Open tinker cad account.Select Arduino uno , bread board , digital  input and digital output
-2. Connect the circuit as given in the figure
+2. Connect the circuit as given in the figure.
-3. Develop the program and compile it for any errors
+3. Develop the program and compile it for any errors.
-4. Execute the program
+4. Execute the program.
-5. Check the simulation
+5. Check the simulation.

 ## CIRCUIT DIAGRAM: